Debden GrangeNewport, Essex

 The Assignment Fee is payable at the rate of 15% of the sale price if you sell your property at any time after the end of your fourth year of ownership.

-If you sell your property earlier than that then the fee is reduced to 3% of the sale price during the first year, 6% during second year, and 10% during third year.
+If you sell your property earlier than that then the fee is reduced to 3% of the sale price during the first year, 6% of the sale price during the second year, 10% of the sale price in the third year, and then 15% from the fourth year thereafter.
 You are urged to be sure you have taken adequate advice from your solicitor on this and all other aspects of the purchase.

 3. When do I pay my assignment fee?